splaczek/greeter_repeat/README.md

 This is a greeter program project.
-It greets the user "Leila".
+It greets the user "Leia".